jvdsande/nanoslices/packages/core/README.md

 - The options passed to the `createStore` function
 - A set of dedicated plugin options:
   - `initialState`: a snapshot of what the state looks like upon initialization
   - `subscribeToActions`: a function for subscribing to actions.
-The passed parameters is called for each slice of the store, and receives the linked `ActionSpy` object which exposes its own `subscribe` method.
+Takes a single parameter, which is a function called each time an action is executed, and receives an object containing the action's unique `type` (a string composed of the action's path in the store) and the `payload` of the action (the arguments array it was called with).
   - `takeSnapshot`: a function returning a snapshot of the current state of the store.
   - `restoreSnapshot`: a function taking a partial state snapshot and applying it to the store.
+  - `replaceContext`: a function for replacing the current context value with another value.
+  - `onDestroy`: a function for registering a destroy callback, that is called when `store.destroy` is executed.

 It returns a map of methods to add to the final store.